Climbing to the Top of the ATLAS 13 TeV data: Top-quark properties

 \section{Top-quark properties}

 In addition to its very large mass, the top quark has other unique properties.
-Its decay width ($\Gamma_t \approx 1.4$~\GeV~\cite{ParticleDataGroup:2022pth}) is larger than the QCD hadronisation scale $\Lambda \approx 250$~\MeV, so the top quark decays before it can form bound states, unlike other quarks.
+Its decay width ($\Gamma_t \approx 1.4$~\GeV~\cite{ParticleDataGroup:2022pth}) is larger than the QCD hadronisation scale $\Lambda \approx 250$~\MeV, so the top-quark decay time is shorter than the typical hadronisation time, unlike other quarks.
 This unique feature allows its properties to be studied through its decay products.

 Precisely predicted properties of top-quark decays are measured as a stringent test of the SM and as a probe of contributions from BSM physics.
 These include the polarisation of the $W$ bosons produced in top-quark decays, the spin correlations and entanglement of top-quark pairs, and their forward--backward asymmetry.
 Additionally, top-quark decays are used both to test the modelling of QCD effects such as colour connection and as a source of $W$ bosons to test the universality of their couplings to different lepton families.